WILSDEN SQUASH CLUB

 We use the eBooking system for court bookings, internal league management and member communications.
 This means you can view court availability, view the members’ directory and manage your court bookings via PC, tablet or mobile device.
 There is also an eBooking terminal located in the bar area if you would prefer to do this at the Club.
 All members (apart from social/metro members) get free access to this system.

-We have a licensed bar which offers a wide range of bottled alcoholic and soft drinks at very reasonable prices as well as bar snacks.
+We have a licensed bar which offers a wide range of bottled alcoholic/soft drinks and bar snacks at very reasonable prices.
 The bar is usually open Monday-Thursday from 7pm and remains open whilst there is demand.
 We encourage members to relax in the bar area and re-hydrate after a tough match!
-The bar is also stocked with other supplies such as rackets, grips, balls and shoes.
+You can also purchase light tokens and other supplies such as rackets, grips, balls and shoes from the bar.
 If you need something squash related we probably have it or can get it for you.
-Light tokens can also be purchased from the bar.
 Please note the bar accepts cash, cheques and contactless card payments.

 As with any sport it is always useful to have coaching either to introduce you to the sport and teach you the basics or to improve your technique which can increase your overall enjoyment of the game.
 We offer a number of options when it comes to coaching including introductory lessons, group coaching (junior/adult) or individual coaching (junior/adult).

-There is a common misconception when stringing a racket that a higher string tension gives greater power.
-In fact the reverse is true.
-A higher or tighter string tension provides less power but increases control.
-This is because the string works like a trampoline.
-When the ball hits the racket it ‘catches’ then shoots the ball back out again with greater power (also known as ‘rebound’).
-A racket strung at a lower tension will provide more power than one at high tension and is generally better for players still developing their game.
-Higher tension provides greater control and is more applicable for advanced players who are aiming for precise length and width; and of course nicks.
+There is a common misconception that a higher string tension gives greater power, however the reverse is true because the string works like a trampoline – the lower the tension the greater the rebound effect.
+A racket strung at a lower tension will provide more power than one at a higher tension and is generally better for players still developing their game whilst a higher tension provides greater control and is more applicable for advanced players who are aiming for precise length and width.
 Every racket comes with a recommended string tension which is sometimes listed on the racket throat or frame.
-The recommended tension for squash rackets is usually between 20-35lbs.
+The recommended tension for squash rackets is usually between 20lbs-35lbs.
 In general larger racket heads will require higher tension than smaller ones in order to achieve comparable playability levels.
-Racket strings will lose tension over time, even if they are not in use.
+Racket strings lose tension over time, even if they are not in use.